yegor256/blog/_posts/2014/jul/2014-07-21-read-only-master-branch.md

 a hard working team starts to ignore red flags, raised by Jenkins, after a few weeks or trying to keep up.

+{% quote Product owners do not understand the importance of a "clean build" and devs can't buy time for fixing unit tests %}

 The team simply becomes incapable of fixing all errors in time.
 Mostly because the business has other priorities.
 Product owners do not understand the importance of a "clean build" and technical leaders can't buy time for fixing